zapboy216/Another-Next-BoilerPlate/README.md

 ## Overview

 The Vercel Next Dinan Boilerplate is a comprehensive starting point for developing personal and commercial applications with Next.js, TypeScript, and Tailwind CSS.
-It includes advanced tools and libraries to streamline the development process, enhance code quality, and ensure a professional developer experience.
+It includes advanced tools and libraries to streamline the development process, enhance code quality, and ensure a professional developer experience. shout out to ixartz for his next.js boilerplate which inspired this project.

 This boilerplate reflects a high standard of software development practices, ensuring a scalable, maintainable, and high-performance application.
 The author has meticulously selected and integrated each tool and library to optimize the developer experience and code quality.